 What makes Skillshare different from a lot of other platforms is that a student purchases a subscription and then has access to any course they like.
 In this way, it’s like the Netflix of the online course world.

 Unlike Skillshare, students purchase a course on an individual basis.

 The price of courses varies, but most are available for under $100.

-And speaking of PRICE…what does it cost YOU, the course creator, to join each platform?
+And speaking of price…what does it cost you, the course creator, to join each platform?

-The answer is NOTHING!
+The answer is nothing!

-You can create one course or ten, and the cost to you remains ZERO!
+You can create one course or ten, and the cost to you remains zero.

-Skillshare: How Much You Can Expect To Make Each Month
+Skillshare: What You Can Earn Each Month

 As a Teacher on Skillshare, you earn money based on a royalty system.